Role of research communities at NWO Life

 Life Sciences in the Netherlands, the next step

 The online “Life Sciences in the Netherlands, the next step” event on 13 November 2020 was organised for members of the NWO life science research communities to present the sector portrait and discuss its impact on the life science field.
 The meeting started with a plenary session that addressed the sector portraits as well as international collaboration at the European level.
 The meeting continued with break-outs for the different research communities.
 Despite some technical difficulties with transitioning to the break-outs there was ample room for fruitful discussions.
-The discussions yielded insightful suggestions on how to continue building the research communities and we will continue our efforts in this regard in 2021.
+The discussions yielded insightful suggestions on how to continue building the research communities and we will continue our efforts in this regard.

 A video summary of the plenary part of the program: